adamsilver/fdpb/06-a-search-form.md

 On a side note, you should use analytics to track what your users are searching for.
 If the most popular searches are retriving empty results, then you can make provisions to improve the experience based on data.

-## Interface Design
+## Interface design consideration

 *TODO: reference Heydon's TODO article, but talk about how the placeholder shouldn't duplicate the hidden labels contents.
 And if you need to tell users what they can search, then you'll need to adjust your approach.
 That is by having a visible descriptive label and hint outside the field.
-Giving an example may be counter intuitive.*
+Giving an example may be counterintuitive.*

 The form itself is simple enough and will contain a label, a search input (`input type="search"`) and a submit button.
 What's tricky is that it's usually placed within the header.
 The purpose of placing it at the top is not only for cognition, but interaction.
 Like navigation, we want to make search readily accessible to both mouse and keyboard users.
 Putting such an important and commonly used feature elsewhere is counterintuitive.